 Prostate cancer is a type of cancer that mostly affects older men.
 After skin cancer, prostate cancer is the most common cancer in men.

-Many men have questions about prostate cancer screening (testing).
-Even though prostate cancer is common, screening for it isn’t recommended.
-The information below can help you start a conversation about prostate cancer with your doctor or nurse.
+Many men have questions about prostate cancer.
+The information below can help you start a conversation with your doctor or nurse.

 What is the prostate?

 The male prostate is a small sex gland that makes fluid to carry sperm.
 It’s located below the bladder and in front of the rectum.

 Risk factors for prostate cancer include:

 - Having a father, brother, or son who had prostate cancer